 This southwest Vegan loaded sweet potato with a tomatillo crema recipe is the best ever.
-Baked sweet potatoes are delicious on their own but the tomatillo crema makes this recipe.
+Baked sweet potatoes are delicious on their own but the tomatillo crema makes this recipe so much better.

 Whether it was at home or at a restaurant or other location, growing up I always enjoyed a good baked potato with all the toppings on it including cheese, sour cream, bacon, green onions, tomato, olives, etc. I stopped eating it that way and now I eat this healthier version and I don't feel guilty.
 This is also more hearty and makes a complete meal, especially if you are on a Vegan diet.
 I hope you enjoy our recipe.

 I made this baked sweet potato southwestern style and added a vegan sour cream crema using pureed cashews.
 It is so delicious everyone will enjoy it.
 People who are vegan can make it for themselves and others to enjoy.
 They can make just one crema instead of worrying about two cremes!
 The tomatillo gives it a little zing and southwestern flair.